Structure formation during phase transitions in strongly interacting matter: Pion condensation in dense and not too hot nuclear matter

-In case of the isospin-symmetric matter the pion gap at $n>n_{c}^{(1)}$, $n_{c1}\simeq (0.5-0.7)n_0$, gets a roton-like minimum at $k=k_0\neq 0$ and near the minimum behaves as \be\tilde{\omega}^2 (k)\simeq \tilde{\omega}^2 (k_0) +\gamma_0 (k^2-k_0^2)^2/(4k_0^2) \ee with $\gamma_0 \sim 1$, $k_0\simeq p_{{\rm F},N}$, cf. Eqs. (\ref{Dexp}), (\ref{eqMphistat}) used above.
+In case of the isospin-symmetric matter the pion gap at $n>n_{c}^{(1)}$, $n_{c}^{(1)}\simeq (0.5-0.7)n_0$, gets a roton-like minimum at $k=k_0\neq 0$ and near the minimum it behaves as \be\tilde{\omega}^2 (k)\simeq \tilde{\omega}^2 (k_0) +\gamma_0 (k^2-k_0^2)^2/(4k_0^2) \ee with $\gamma_0 \sim 1$, $k_0\simeq p_{{\rm F},N}$, cf. Eqs. (\ref{Dexp}), (\ref{eqMphistat}) used above.
 A typical density behavior of $\widetilde{\omega}^2 (k_0(n))$ for $\pi^{\pm},\pi^{0}$ in isospin-symmetrical matter and for $\pi^0$ at $N\gg Z$ is demonstrated in Fig. \ref{piongap1}.
 For $n>n_{c}^{(1)}$, when typical correlations in the spin channel are characterized by $k\sim k_0$, the nuclear matter can be treated as a liquid (or amorphous) phase of a quantum pion condensate \cite{Voskresensky:1982vd,Dyugaev:1982gf,Voskresensky:1989sn,MSTV90,Voskresensky:1993ud}.
-With increasing density $\tilde{\omega}^2 (k_0(n))$ decreases, see line 1a.
+With increasing density, $\tilde{\omega}^2 (k_0(n))$ decreases, see line 1a.
 Various calculations done within the mean-field approximation (dropping fluctuation contribution to the pion self-energy) demonstrate that at $n>n_c^\pi$ the pion condensate with a liquid-crystal-like or a solid-like structure may occur by the second-order phase transition.
-In isospin-symmetric matter the value $n_c^\pi$ is the same for $\pi^{\pm}$ and $\pi^0$.
-In asymmetric matter $n_c^\pi$ depends on the sort of the pion.
-Numerical analysis~\cite{Ph} within a variational method with realistic two- and three-nucleon interactions gave $n_c \simeq 2n_0$ for the critical density of $\pi^+ ,\pi^- ,\pi^0$ condensation in symmetric nuclear matter and $n_c^\pi \simeq 1.3n_0$ for $\pi^0$ condensation in neutron matter.
-Cooling of neutron stars is appropriately described in the ``Nuclear medium cooling scenario" with taking into account of the pion softening effects provided $n_c^\pi \gsim (2-2.5)n_0$, cf. \cite{Voskresensky:2001fd,Blaschke:2004vq,Grigorian:2016leu,Grigorian:2018bvg} and references therein.
-At $n=n_c^\pi$, in the first-order phase transition due to effect of fluctuations with $k\sim k_0\sim p_{{\rm F},N}$, the classical pion field is developed.
+In the isospin-symmetric matter the value $n_c^\pi$ is the same for $\pi^{\pm}$ and $\pi^0$.
+In the isospin-asymmetric matter the value $n_c^\pi$ depends on the sort of the pion.
+It is curious that numerical analysis~\cite{Ph} performed within the so called ``variational theory of nuclear matter'', which employs the realistic two-nucleon potential in vacuum and then introduces the three-nucleon interactions, gave the value $n_c \simeq 2n_0$ for the critical density of the $\pi^+ ,\pi^- ,\pi^0$ condensation in isospin-symmetric nuclear matter and the value $n_c^\pi \simeq 1.3n_0$ for the $\pi^0$ condensation in the purely neutron matter.
+Cooling of neutron stars is appropriately described in the ``Nuclear medium cooling scenario" with taking into account of the pion softening effects \cite{Voskresensky:1986af,Voskresensky:1987hm,MSTV90} provided $n_c^\pi \gsim (2-2.5)n_0$, cf. \cite{Voskresensky:2001fd,Blaschke:2004vq,Grigorian:2005fn, Grigorian:2016leu,Grigorian:2018bvg} and references therein.
+At $n=n_c^\pi$, in the first-order phase transition due to the effect of fluctuations with $k\sim k_0\sim p_{{\rm F},N}$ the classical pion field is developed.
 Line { 1c} shows a metastable phase in the system, where the ground state contains the pion condensate and line { 1b} demonstrates a possible saturation of the pion softening effect that could be, if the Landau--Migdal parameter $g^{\prime}$ increased with increase of the density.
-Line 3 correspods presence of the pion condensate with a liquid-crystal-like or a solid-like structure and line 2 demonstrates behavior of the effective pion gap in presence of the condensate.
+Line 3 correspods to the presence of the pion condensate with a liquid-crystal-like or a solid-like structure and line 2 demonstrates behavior of the effective pion gap in presence of the condensate.

 In the mean-field approximation the pion condensation for $n=n_c^\pi$ and $T=0$ results in a negative contribution to the energy density where $\theta (x)$ is the step function, $\Lambda$ is the constant of the effective $\pi\pi$ interaction in the medium \cite{Migdal78}.
 Near the critical point $\widetilde{\omega}^2 (k_0(n))\sim (n_c^\pi -n)/m_\pi\,,$ if one neglects a jump of the effective pion gap due to quantum fluctuations, cf. \cite{Dyugaev:1975dk,MSTV90}, and using $\Lambda \sim 1$ one estimates $\delta E_\pi\simeq -\alpha (n-n_c^\pi )^2/(n_c^\pi)^2$ with $\alpha \sim m^2_\pi$.